Pumpkin Scones Recipe

 Pumpkin Scones made with pumpkin puree and pumpkin pie spices and drizzled with a simple vanilla glaze have a light cake-like texture.
 The only thing missing is a hot cup of coffee or tea!

-As I sat down to write about these scrumptious Pumpkin Scones, I had a bit of writer’s block.
+As I sat down to write about these scrumptious Pumpkin Scones a few years ago, I remember having a bit of writer’s block.
 Sometimes that happens.
-Sometimes I would just like to share “Hello!
+Sometimes I would just like to simply write and share “Hello!
 Try this recipe.
 It’s really good.
 I think you’ll like it.
 Have a lovely day.”
 But that wouldn’t be acceptable to the writing gods.
-I mean don’t even get me started with using the word “good” to describe anything.
+I mean don’t even get me started with using the word “good” to describe anything, especially food related.
 Blasphemy!

 More pumpkin recipes you’ll enjoy: